-On standard clogs, the leather has a durable, surface-applied finish – however, it cannot really be revived with polishes if it becomes very scuffed or worn.
+On standard clogs, the ‘chrome split’ leather has a durable, surface-applied finish.
+However, it cannot really be revived with polishes if it becomes very scuffed or worn.

-For clogs made from vegetable tanned leather or the softer, more expensive leathers, shoe creams and leathercare products designed for the job are fine.
+For the leather goods I make, and for clogs made from vegetable tanned leather or the softer more expensive leathers, shoe creams and leathercare products designed for the job are fine.
 If in doubt, Sedgwicks Leathercare is a tried and tested substance for keeping veg tanned leather conditioned.
 Simply apply a thin layer with a rag every now and again, more often if the leather has been exposed to lots of heat, cold, water or a combination of all three.
 Leave to soak in for a few hours then buff the leather with a soft cloth.